pantheon-systems/documentation/source/_docs/style-guide.md

 ## Code
 ### Inline
-Used for file names, variables, commands, and such that are inline within paragraphs:
+Used for file names, variables, commands, and output, inline within paragraphs:

 <div class="style-example" markdown="1">
 Inline code styling using backticks, like `$EXAMPLE`.